-- The school's responsibility to safeguard and promote the welfare of children is of paramount importance - All children, regardless of age, gender, ability, culture, race, language, religion or sexual identity, have equal rights to protection - Children who are safe and feel safe are better equipped to learn - This school is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
+- Safeguarding is everyone's responsibility. - The school's responsibility to safeguard and promote the welfare of children is of paramount importance. - All children, regardless of age, gender, ability, culture, race, language, religion or sexual identity, have equal rights to protection. - Children who are safe and feel safe are better equipped to learn. - This school is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
 All adults at the school are required to take all welfare concerns seriously and to encourage children and young people to talk to them about anything that worries them.
-Staff will always act in the best interest of children. - Representatives of the whole school community of pupils, parents, staff, volunteers and governors will therefore be involved in reviewing, shaping and developing the school's safeguarding arrangements and child protection policy.
+Staff will always act in the best interests of children. - Due to their day-to-day contact with pupils, school staff members are uniquely placed to notice changes in the behaviour of children and the outward signs of abuse, neglect, exploitation and radicalisation.
+Children may also turn to a trusted adult in school when in distress or at risk.
+It is vital that all school staff are alert to the signs of abuse, are approachable and trusted by pupils, listen actively to them and understand the procedures for reporting their concerns.
+The school will act on identified concerns and will provide early help to prevent concerns from escalating.

 - All staff have an equal responsibility to act on any suspicion or disclosure that may suggest a child is at risk of harm at home, in the community or in school. - All staff members will maintain an attitude of 'It could happen here' where safeguarding is concerned.
-When concerned about the welfare of a child, staff members should always act in the interests of the child. - If, at any point, there is a risk of immediate serious harm to a child a referral will be made to Children's Social Care immediately.
+When concerned about the welfare of a child, staff members should always act in the interests of the child. - If, at any point, there is a risk of immediate serious harm to a child a referral will be made to Children's Social Care and/or the Police immediately.
 Anybody can make a referral.
 If the child's situation does not appear to be improving, any staff member with concerns should press the Designated Safeguarding Lead for re-consideration. - If a member of staff remains concerned about a child, they can discuss their concerns with the Headteacher, another DSL or contact the Education Safeguarding Manager for additional advice as necessary (contact details in Appendix 2). - Pupils and staff involved in child protection issues will receive appropriate support. - This policy will be reviewed at least annually unless an incident, new legislation or guidance suggests the need for an interim review.
+Representatives of the whole school community of pupils, parents, staff, volunteers and governors will therefore be involved in reviewing, shaping and developing the school's child protection and safeguarding arrangements and policy.